 When you’re finished, return to the Visitor Center or find a Ranger (yes, Rangers out and about usually have badges).
 The Ranger may ask you lots of questions or they may give your book a cursory glance.
 Considering the effort required to complete a booklet, we appreciate it when Rangers review them thoroughly.

 You will then say the Junior Ranger oath, which may be elaborate.
 Finally, the Ranger will sign your Junior Ranger certificate and give you a badge.

 Does it Cost Money?

 Usually, the program is free.
 A few parks charge a small fee ($1-$3) for the booklet.
 This mostly seems to be extremely high volume parks (e.g., Yellowstone or Great Smoky Mountains) or parks with free entrance (e.g., Pearl Harbor).

-A few parks, such as Arches, offer a badge for free, but an optional patch may be purchased in the gift shop.
+A few parks, such as Arches, offer a badge for free, but you may purchase a patch in the gift shop.
 This is a nice balance.
 Although at $5 a patch, it adds up.